oracle-devrel/kubeflow-oke/README.md

 </details>
 <br>

-- Create a Kubernetes Secret to store the certificate
+- Create a Kubernetes secret to store the certificate

 Store the certificate as a Kubernetes TLS Secret in istio-system namespace.